jarusll/the-logs/index.md

 - [ ] push `why i like smalltalk - message protocols`
 - [ ] add `` markdown highlights

+Holy shit webp is good.
+Just learnt I can add ssh keys and I won't have to input password.
+VERY BIG, love it, my life is easy.

 # 2022-03-25
 Like LoL characters, but the game feels like a mobile game.
 Might give it one more try.